Lloyd L. Brown: Education

 Brown attended the Cathedral School through eighth grade, then Cretin (now Cretin-Derham Hall) After receiving a reprimand in catechism class he quit school and educated himself for a year at the St. Paul Public Library.
 He also joined the Young Communist League (then known as the Young Workers League.)

 Labor organizing

 In 1929 Brown left St. Paul for Youngstown, Ohio, to work in the steel mills there.
 Because of the stock market crash of that year no steel jobs could be had, so Brown found work of a different sort: at the age of 16 he became a Communist labor organizer.
-He then took the surname Brown in honor of the anti-slavery zealot John Brown.
+He then took the surname Brown in honor of the anti-slavery activist John Brown.

 Lloyd Brown spent the next decade as a labor organizer in Ohio, New Jersey, Connecticut, and Pennsylvania, and also visited the Soviet Union as a journalist.
 His labor organizing in Western Pennsylvania landed him a stint in the Allegheny County Jail in Pittsburgh.
 After release he joined the US Army Air Corps and rose to the rank of sergeant.